performanceArtist/medium/README.md

 ### Source

-`Source` is a representation of the view's state and events.
+`Source` is a representation of view's state and events.
 So it is a "source" of them.
 It should contain everything view needs for initial rendering as its state + a set of events, which are fired upon user interaction.
-Events are represented by actions, which can either change the state or keep it the same, representing an event(in this case they're aliased by `source.input`).
-There are two important notes:
+Events are represented by actions, which can either change the state or keep it the same, meaning that it is an event that is handled separately(in this case they're aliased by `source.input`).
+There are three important notes:

 1. View should only interact with `Source` through actions(using `dispatch` function provided by `Source`), not modify its state directly.
 Actions should be as simple as possible - ideally only basic set and update operations.

-2. The actions defined in `Source` should be utilized by view.
+2. The actions defined in `Source` should be utilized by view exclusively.
 There should not be any actions that aren't dispatched by view in one way or another.

-3. `Source` should not have any external dependencies and should not do any side effects, such as api calls.
-If a state change requires an additional dependency, action should be kept empty(as an event).
+3. `Source` should not have any external dependencies and should not produce any side effects, such as api calls.
+If a state change requires an additional dependency, action should be kept "empty".
+That is, it should not change the state and be created with `source.input`.

 ### Medium